junichi11/netbeans-html-enhancements/README.md

 # About

-This is NetBeans Plugin
+This is NetBeans Plugin for small HTML features.

 ## Features

-- width and height completion for img tag
+- width and height completion for a `img` tag
 - insert as HTML action
 - update image size action

 ### Width And Height Completion for img Tag

 You must write src attribute before with and height attributes.

 ```html
 <img src="../../../assets/img/pic.png" width="[ctrl + space]" height="200"/>
 <img src="http://junichi11.com/foo/img/pic.jpg" width="[ctrl + space]" />
 ```
-If don't work well, please, push esc key.
+If don't work well, please, push <kbd>esc</kbd> key.

 ### Insert As HTML Action (Image files)

 Support for multiple image files.

 1. move caret to position that you want to insert on Editor